jasonkresch/protect/README.md

 Once a secret is established this info page will change from the Generate or Store page to a page displaying information about the secret.

-It lists the public key of the secret, the group and field information, and the shareholder public keys.
+It lists the public key of the secret, the group and field information, and the share public verification keys.

 **Share Information page of PROTECT:**